 White water rafting is an exiting and fun outdoor sport.
-However, before you decide to go on that rafting trip, you should know what white water rafting classes of rapids you’ll face before attempting to raft them.
+However, before you decide to go on that rafting trip, you should know what white water rafting classes of rapids you’ll face beforehand.

 What are the white water rafting classes of rapids?
-There are six identifiable categories of rapids in the US ranked based on how challenging they are to navigate.
-They are Class I, II, III, IV, V, and Class VI.
-The classes increase with the degree of difficulty of paddling and navigating rapids in the river.
-Novice rafters should start with Class I rapids, while experienced paddlers may attempt higher-ranked ones.
+There are six classes of rapids ranked based on how challenging they are to navigate.
+The classes of rapids are I, II, III, IV, V, and VI.
+River rapid classes increase with the degree of difficulty of paddling rapids in the river.

 Regardless, whether you’re new to white water rafting or are an experienced rafter, identifying the class of rapids on the river before you go on a rafting trip can help you determine if you can safely navigate it with your current skill level.